WVUHPC/Introduction-HPC/_episodes/101-introduction.md

 <img src="{{ page.root }}/fig/ASPI’s Critical Technology Tracker.png" alt="IASPI’s Critical Technology Tracker" />
 </a>

 From that report, the US still leads in High-Performance Computing.
-HPC is a critical enabler for innovation in some other critical technologies and scientific discoveries.
+HPC is a critical enabler for innovation in other essential technologies and scientific discoveries.
 New materials, drugs, energy sources, and aerospace technologies.
-All of them rely on simulations and modeling that are carried out with HPC clusters.
+They all rely on simulations and modeling carried out with HPC clusters.

 {% include links.md %}